top of page

 Give him no liberty in his youth, and wink not at his follies.

-• Children need structure in their youth so they can know the right way in which they should go.
-Emotions cloud our judgment to slack in teaching our children, but through temperance in remembering the end goal of saving their soul as Ahayah commanded, we can overcome those emotions to do what is right in the sight of Alahayim.
+• Children need structure and accountability in their youth so they can know the right way in which they should go.
+The wrong emotions cloud our judgment to slack in teaching our children, but through temperance in remembering the end goal of saving their soul as Ahayah desires through the commandments given, we can overcome those emotions to do what is right in the sight of Alahayim.

 Sir 30:7